 Although there are no standards across the board for air cleaning technology, there are official recommendations from trusted agencies like the EPA, CDC, Harvard, and Johns Hopkins that can give you confidence in what you purchase.

-The CDC, EPA, Harvard, and Johns Hopkins all agree that real HEPA filtration is the safest and most effective air purification technology.
-Johns Hopkins puts it simply by saying “school administrators and decision makers should purchase HEPA air filtration units to be placed in classrooms and common occupied spaces” to reduce the spread of COVID.
+The CDC, EPA, Harvard, and Johns Hopkins all agree that HEPA filter media is the safest and most effective air purification technology.

 It’s important to stay savvy when looking for portable air purifiers to safely and effectively clean your air.
-There are countless unproven and potentially dangerous technologies in air purifiers that could do more harm than good.
-Although it might be tempting to try something new or seemingly more cost effective, it’s best to follow expert recommendations and use tried and true real HEPA filtration.
+There are countless unproven and potentially dangerous technologies in air purifiers that could do more harm than good like ionizers.

 A Note On Unproven Technology